Support Page Content

 Led by the California Volunteers, Office of the Governor, the #CaliforniansForAll College Corps initiative has three goals:

 - engage college students in meaningful service to build leadership and civic responsibility;

 - promote academic success and economic well-being with students from diverse backgrounds; and

 - to support the work of community-based organizations in key local priorities: K-12 Education, Climate Action, Food Insecurity

-Fellows from UC Davis, Sacramento City College, Woodland Community College, and Sacramento State will be matched with community host sites throughout the Sacramento Valley region in the following areas:
+Fellows will be matched with community host sites throughout the Greater Sacramento area in the following areas:

 - K-12 Education: K-12 Education Fellows provide direct community service and program support through tutoring, mentoring, family involvement, and classroom teaching/support.